SinoAHpx/sinoahpx.github.io/src/content/blog/There-should-be-exactly-one-item-with-DropdownButtonFormField-s-value.md

 ---
-title: 'Solving: There should be exactly one item with [DropdownButtonFormField]''s value'
+title: "Solving: There should be exactly one item with [DropdownButtonFormField]'s value"
 description: "Fixing Flutter error 'There should be exactly one item with [DropdownButtonFormField]'s value' by handling dropdown state correctly."
 top: false
 cover: false